stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 ```

 * Input: a state `m`.
-* Output: a nonnegative scalar measuring the gap between harmful or incorrect behaviors that occur in deployment and those that are actually detected and surfaced to decision makers under the encoded oversight scheme.
+* Output: a nonnegative normalized scalar in a bounded range, for example `[0, 1]`, measuring the gap between harmful or incorrect behaviors that occur in deployment and those that are actually detected and surfaced to decision makers under the encoded oversight scheme.
 * Interpretation: a higher `DeltaS_detect(m)` means a larger fraction of serious issues remain unnoticed or unaddressed.

 6. Load and saturation observable